 A Message From Our Director of Admissions

 Welcome to Seven Arrows!
 Since 1999, our K-6 school has been dedicated to igniting each child’s innate passion for learning.
 Our vibrant classrooms are small by design and speak the magical language of childhood.
-Our approach is child-centered, culturally inspired and individualized to meet the needs of various learning styles.
+Our approach is child-centered, culturally inspired, and individualized to meet the needs of various learning styles.
 The Seven Arrows learning community is passionately involved and committed to unparalleled academic achievement.
-We strongly believe that quality, meaningful education must be dynamic and ever-evolving to respond to what we know about brain research, child development, and the latest-and-greatest pedagogical practices.
+We strongly believe that a high-quality education must be dynamic and ever-evolving to respond to what we know about brain research, child development, and the latest and best pedagogical practices.

-I know firsthand the magnitude of selecting the right school for your entire family.
-Our admissions process is personal and provides you with access to our school community so you walk away with a clear picture and furthermore so you can make a well-informed decision about your child’s educational journey.
+I know firsthand how important it is to select the right school for your entire family.
+Our admissions process is personal and provides you with access to our school community so that you will walk away with a clear picture and be able to make a well-informed decision about your child’s educational journey.
 I encourage you to bring your spirit of inquiry to the admissions process.
-Tour our green edible campus, ask questions and immerse yourself in the possibilities of a world-class education.
+Tour our green edible campus, ask questions, and immerse yourself in the possibilities of a world-class education.

-You are invited to see for yourself the power and intention of a Seven Arrows education.
-Register for an upcoming Group Tour, held on select Tuesdays from 9:00-11:00 a.m.
+Come see for yourself the power and intention of a Seven Arrows education.
+Group tours are held on select Tuesdays from 9:00-11:00 a.m.
 I look forward to sharing Seven Arrows with your family.